-After cancellation of the LOW level input to the RESET terminal, when the power is turned on, the start-up of the CPU is held back until the oscillation stabilization waiting time (8,192/fosc1 sec.) has elapsed.
-When the initial reset by the SVD circuit has been used, an initial sampling time (248/fosc1 sec.) is added as additional waiting time.
-Figure 4.1.4.1 shows the operating sequence following initial reset release.
+After cancellation of the LOW level input to the $\overline{\text{RESET}}$ terminal, when the power is turned on, the start-up of the CPU is held back until the oscillation stabilization waiting time (0.25 sec.) has elapsed.
+Figure 4.1.2.1 shows the operating sequence following initial reset release.